nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 Testing
 =======

-After programming the application and all prerequisites to your board, test the Asset Tracker application by performing the following steps:
+After programming the application and all prerequisites to your kit, test the Asset Tracker application by performing the following steps:

-1. Connect the board to the computer using a USB cable.
+1. Connect the kit to the computer using a USB cable.
-   The board is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
+   The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #.
-Connect to the board with a terminal emulator, for example, LTE Link Monitor.
+Connect to the kit with a terminal emulator, for example, LTE Link Monitor.
 #.
-Reset the board.
+Reset the kit.
 #.
-Observe in the terminal window that the board starts up in the Secure Partition Manager and that the application starts.
+Observe in the terminal window that the kit starts up in the Secure Partition Manager and that the application starts.
    This is indicated by output similar to the following lines::

       SPM: prepare to jump to Non-Secure image